Precision QCD, Hadronic Structure & Forward QCD, Heavy Ions: Report of Energy Frontier Topical Groups 5, 6, 7 submitted to Snowmass 2021: Experimental context

 \subsection{Forward QCD experiments at the HL-LHC}

-Detection of the decay products of far-forward hadrons at the Forward Physics Facility (FPF) at the HL-LHC offers an unprecedented opportunity for deeper tests of QCD in the high-energy regime \cite{Feng:2022inv,Anchordoqui:2021ghd}.
-One class of reactions that can be investigated at the FPF are single-inclusive forward emissions, where a neutrino with rapidity $y \gtrsim 6.5$ is identified.
+Detection of the far-forward decay products of hadrons at the Forward Physics Facility (FPF) at the HL-LHC offers an unprecedented opportunity for deeper tests of QCD in the high-energy regime \cite{Feng:2022inv,Anchordoqui:2021ghd}.
+The FPF program would expand the physics reach of the ongoing FASER$\nu$ and SND@LHC experiments.
+One class of reactions that can be investigated at the FPF are single-inclusive forward emissions, where a neutrino with rapidity $y \gtrsim 6$ is identified.
 Both inclusive and exclusive processes can be measured and tested by considering several kinds of final states, such as charged light hadrons, vector mesons (extensively studied at HERA~\cite{Anikin:2011sa,Besse:2013muy,Bolognino:2018rhb,Celiberto:2019slj,Bolognino:2019pba,Bautista:2016xnp,Garcia:2019tne,Hentschinski:2020yfm}), and mesons with open charm or beauty, accompanied by their decay producing at least a forward neutrino.

 These kinds of studies can be performed by the FPF detectors alone.
 Requiring coincidence with the ATLAS detector may allow identification of states with large invariant masses, whose decay products are not entirely captured by the FPF, but fall partly into the FPF's and partly into ATLAS's coverage areas.
 These measurements will lead to an improved understanding of forward heavy flavor---particularly charm production, neutrino scattering in the TeV range, and hadronization inside nuclear matter.
 The possibility of combining information from the ATLAS detector and a forward detector at the FPF relies on the ability to use an FPF event to trigger ATLAS.
 This requires very precise timing and has consequences for the design of the forward detector.
 An additional issue is the extreme pileup expected at the HL-LHC as events with multiple hard-scattering processes within the same bunch crossing.
 Section~\ref{sec:fpf2} continues the discussion of the FPF.